-As of June 30, 2024, our consolidated portfolio, inclusive of space in repositioning as described in the subsequent paragraph, was approximately 93.7% occupied, while our stabilized consolidated portfolio exclusive of such space was approximately 97.9% occupied.
+As of June 30, 2025, our consolidated portfolio, inclusive of space in repositioning as described in the subsequent paragraph, was approximately 89.2% occupied, while our stabilized consolidated portfolio exclusive of such space was approximately 95.0% occupied.
+Additionally, our improved land and industrial outdoor storage (IOS) sites, totaling approximately 8.5 million land square feet or 196.2 acres, were 97.9% leased at June 30, 2025.
 We believe the opportunity to increase occupancy at our properties will be an important driver of future revenue growth.
 An opportunity to drive this growth will derive from the completion and lease-up of repositioning and redevelopment projects that are currently under construction.

-As summarized in the tables under "-Acquisitions and Value-Add Repositioning and Redevelopment of Properties" above, as of June 30, 2024, 28 of our properties with a combined 2.9 million of estimated rentable square feet at completion are under current repositioning or redevelopment, six properties with a combined 0.8 million of rentable square feet are in lease-up, and we have a near-term pipeline of six repositioning and redevelopment projects with a combined 0.6 million of estimated rentable square feet at completion.
-Additionally, we have 0.2 million rentable square feet of other repositioning projects.
-Vacant space at these properties is concentrated in our Los Angeles, Orange County and San Bernardino markets and represents 4.2% of our total consolidated portfolio square footage as of June 30, 2024.
-Including vacant space at these properties, our weighted average occupancy rate as of June 30, 2024 in our Los Angeles, Orange County and San Bernardino markets was 94.9%, 88.0% and 94.8%, respectively.
-Excluding vacant space at these properties, our weighted average occupancy rate as of June 30, 2024, in these markets was 98.5%, 99.0% and 98.2%, respectively.
+As summarized in the tables under "-Acquisitions and Value-Add Repositioning and Redevelopment of Properties" above, as of June 30, 2025, 14 of our properties with a combined 1.3 million of estimated rentable square feet at completion are under current repositioning or redevelopment, 18 properties with a combined 1.8 million of rentable square feet are in lease-up, and we have a near-term pipeline of 15 repositioning and redevelopment projects with a combined 3.0 million of estimated rentable square feet at completion.
+Additionally, we have 1.2 million rentable square feet of other repositioning projects.
+Vacant space at these properties is concentrated in our Los Angeles, Orange County and San Bernardino markets and represents 6.1% of our total consolidated portfolio square footage as of June 30, 2025.
+Including vacant space at these properties, our weighted average occupancy rate as of June 30, 2025 in our Los Angeles, Orange County and San Bernardino markets was 87.9%, 90.7% and 93.9%, respectively.
+Excluding vacant space at these properties, our weighted average occupancy rate as of June 30, 2025, in these markets was 95.2%, 96.1% and 96.0%, respectively.
 We believe that an important portion of our long-term future growth will come from the completion of these projects currently under or scheduled for repositioning/redevelopment, as well as through the identification or acquisition of new opportunities for repositioning and redevelopment, whether in our existing portfolio or through new investments, which may vary from period to period subject to market conditions.

 The occupancy rate of properties not undergoing repositioning is affected by regional and local economic conditions in our Southern California infill markets.
-Although there has been a post-COVID normalization of market vacancy over the past year, the Los Angeles, Orange County, San Bernardino and San Diego markets are generally experiencing healthy tenant demand and low product availability.
-Accordingly, our properties in these markets have generally exhibited a similar trend.
-Although we cannot predict how our markets may perform in future periods, we believe that general market conditions will remain healthy through the remainder of 2024, and the long-term opportunity to increase occupancy and rental rates at our properties will be an important driver of future revenue growth.
+Although there has been a post-COVID normalization of market rates and vacancy over the past two years, the Los Angeles, Orange County, San Bernardino, San Diego and Ventura markets are well-positioned for the long-term due to fundamental demand drivers and barriers for new supply.
+Although we cannot predict how our markets may perform in future periods, we believe that general market conditions will continue to offer the long-term opportunity to increase occupancy and rental rates at our properties which will be an important driver of future revenue growth.